eddieguo-1128/DualDiff/README.md

 - [x] Prep all code as framework to be run/reproduced quickly @Kate
 - [x] Check the variance of EEG response for the same channel across many subjects --> prove the need for a set instead of a vector format @Mengchun
 - [x] Find a SOTA for creating synthetic subjects/channels (e.g., weighted average on input/embeddings/latent) and include it in Ben's experiments --> uses weighted avg for now
-- [ ] Run a reproducibility study and report mean/std across all tasks (for P300, just pick one dataset):
+- [ ] Run a reproducibility study and report mean/std across all tasks (SSVEP, P300, MI, FEIS):
   - [ ] EEGNet
   - [ ] DualDiff-Latent v3
   - [ ] SOTA for using synthetic subjects/channels (can be done as part of Ben's experiments)